MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Conclusions

 First we described arguments that led us to the ERS theoretical model that emphasizes the role of self in creating, maintaining and controlling immune responses to self and nonself.
 Then we discussed the MiStImm in silico model that was made to investigate some important characteristics of immune development, starting from conception and ending some time after birth.
 Finally, results of some computer experiments were discussed.
 An important part of the latter was the comparison of the CRS and ERS theoretical models.
-In sum, we think that it is likely that evolution preferred adaptive immune systems whose basic mechanism is closer to the ERS model than to a CRS model, because ERS gives better results to overcome a critical primary infection.
+We think that it is likely that evolution preferred adaptive immune systems whose basic mechanism is closer to the ERS model than to a CRS model, because ERS gives better results to overcome a critical primary infection.
+We hope that our ideas and our computational model may encourage investigations about the problems raised in this paper, using both in vitro and in vivo experiments.
+We would especially like to see experiments clarifying questions about self--nonself discrimination in a primary infection.

-\subsection{Acknowledgements}
+\section{Acknowledgements}